-- Contact the campus Office of Disability/Accessibility Services if it is suspected that an academic adjustment, modification, or reasonable accommodation request compromises the course content or expectations in order to determine alternate means of access for the student with a disability - Discuss appropriate options with students, who have provided an Accommodation Letter, to determine how the approved academic adjustment, modification, or a reasonable accommodation will be arranged - Provide or arrange for approved reasonable accommodations, modifications, academic adjustments and/or auxiliary aids and services included in the Accommodation Letter, in a timely manner, for students with disabilities - Refer to the campus Office of Disability/Accessibility Services those students who request accommodations, but have not provided an Accommodation Letter - Maintain the confidentiality of information regarding any student disability issues
+- Contact the campus Office of Disability/Accessibility Services if it is suspected that an academic adjustment, modification, or reasonable accommodation request compromises the course content or expectations in order to determine alternate means of access for the student with a disability.
+Please be aware that the faculty member is not the final arbiter of what is a "reasonable" accommodation. - Discuss appropriate options with students, who have provided an Accommodation Letter, to determine how the approved academic adjustment, modification, or a reasonable accommodation will be arranged. - Provide or arrange for approved reasonable accommodations, modifications, academic adjustments and/or auxiliary aids and services included in the Accommodation Letter, in a timely manner, for students with disabilities. - Refer to the campus Office of Disability/Accessibility Services those students who request accommodations, but have not provided an Accommodation Letter - Maintain the confidentiality of information regarding any student disability issues. - List availability of accommodations in course syllabi "Students with disabilities who may require accommodations are encouraged to contact the Office of Disability and Accessibility Services (ODAS) at https://ctstate.edu/life-at-ct-state/dei/odas/obtaining-and-maintaining."